• Skip to primary navigation

 About This Heȟáka Sápa [Black Elk] Quotation [Commentary]

-Black Elk’s statement, “In order to know the center of the heart where the Great Spirit dwells you must be pure and good, and live in the manner that the Great Spirit has taught us,” highlights the connection between inner purity and divine presence.
-For Black Elk, the heart is a sanctuary where the Great Spirit resides, accessible only through a life of integrity and alignment with spiritual teachings.
-His words encourage reflection on how ethical living and inner discipline open the way to perceiving this divine presence within.
+Black Elk’s teaching, “In order to know the center of the heart where the Great Spirit dwells you must be pure and good, and live in the manner that the Great Spirit has taught us,” brings attention to the relationship between inner purity and divine presence.
+For Black Elk, this center of the heart is not symbolic—it is a sanctuary where the Great Spirit truly dwells.
+Access to this center depends on how one lives.
+A heart prepared through goodness and purity becomes a place where the sacred can be known.
+The teaching is clear: without a life aligned with the ways of the Great Spirit, the deeper vision of the heart remains closed.

 Frithjof Schuon on Heȟáka Sápa [Black Elk]